teepluss/laravel-theme/README.md

 - [Theme on Packagist](https://packagist.org/packages/teepluss/theme)
 - [Theme on GitHub](https://github.com/teepluss/laravel4-theme)

-To get the lastest version of Theme simply require it in your `composer.json` file.
+To get the latest version of Theme simply require it in your `composer.json` file.

 ~~~
 "teepluss/theme": "dev-master"